You can make low fat chicken jalfrezi without losing flavour!

-Therefore, when cooking with less oil, you really need to watch it!
-I usually add the ingredients in a different order too, as I’ve done below to lessen the chance of burning the spices which could make the curry rather bitter and not very nice.
+As this is really just a quick stir fry, you need to add the ingredients in a different order too.
+Doing so, you will lessen the chance of burning the spices which could make the curry rather bitter and not very nice.

 - 1 tbsp rapeseed or coconut oil